fatihaydin9/stm32-lcd-lib/README.md

 ```
 **8 Bit Mode Installation**
-If you want to work with 8 bit mode, you should be uncomment this area in "lcd_config.h" and then you can configure pins.
+If you want to work with 8 bit mode, you should be uncomment this area in "lcd_config.h".
+Then, you can configure pins.
 ```c
 //if 8-bit mode selected;